- Sounds of summer

 - Gallery night this Saturday on square The Galleries of Granbury is hosting a free art walk Saturday, July 26 on the Granbury square from 6 to 9 p.m.
 Enjoy a leisurely summer evening strolling around the square viewing art and meeting the artists.
 See demonstrations and enjoy hors d’oeuvres, wine and music.

 - School tax to jump

 Granbury school taxpayers will be digging deeper in their pocketbooks this fall after the school board approved a proposed tax rate of $1.28 per $100 property valuation Monday.
 That’s a 13.5-cent rate increase, which amounts to about a $337 hike on a $250,000 home.
 The increase will help pay for a bond issue approved by voters.

-Toni Clopton Freeman, 54, of Fort Worth, was arrested Nov.
-29 in the 500 block of North Houston Street by a Granbury police officer and charged with felony possession of a controlled substance (methamphetamine), Penalty Group 1, less than 1 gram, according to Hood County Jail booking records.
+Mindy Louise Pound, a 35-year-old woman with no known address, was arrested July 10 by a Granbury police officer and charged with a first-degree felony count of manufacture/delivery of a controlled substance, Penalty Group 1, more than 4 grams/less than 200 grams, according to Hood County Jail booking records.

 - Local man arrested in felony drug case

 Steven Patrick Hall, 43, of the 4500 block of Carter Court in the Eastwood Village subdivision, was arrested July 10 by a Granbury police officer in the 3000 block of Acton Highway and charged with felony possession of less than 1 gram of methamphetamine, according to Hood County Jail booking records.

 - Boat dock finally on the way